Deep Learning Service for Efficient Data Distribution Aware Sorting: Abstract

 \section{Abstract}

-Sorting is a fundamental operation in computing.
-However, the speed of state-of-the-art sorting algorithms on a single thread have reached their limits.
-Meanwhile, deep learning has demonstrated its potential to provide significant performance improvements on data mining and machine learning tasks.
-Therefore, it is interesting to explore whether sorting can also be speed up by deep learning techniques.
-In this paper, a neural network based data distribution aware sorting method named \emph{NN-sort} is presented.
-Compared to traditional comparison-based sorting algorithms, which need to compare the data elements in pairwise, \emph{NN-sort} leverages the neural network model to learn the data distribution and uses it to map disordered data elements into ordered ones.
-Although the complexity of NN-sort is $nlogn$ in theory, it can run in near-linear time as being observed in most of the cases.
-Experimental results on both synthetic and real-world datasets show that \emph{NN-sort} yields performance improvement by up to $10.9$x over traditional sorting algorithms.
+In this paper, we present a neural network-enabled data distribution aware sorting method, coined as {\nnsort}.
+Our approach explores the potential of developing deep learning techniques to speed up large-scale sort operations, enabling data distribution aware sorting as a deep learning service.
+Compared to traditional pairwise comparison-based sorting algorithms, which sort data elements by performing pairwise operations, {\nnsort} leverages the neural network model to learn the data distribution and uses it to map large-scale data elements into ordered ones.
+Our experiments demonstrate the significant advantage of using {\nnsort}.
+Measurements on both synthetic and real-world datasets show that {\nnsort} yields 2.18$\times$ to 10$\times$ performance improvement over traditional sorting algorithms.